Eleanor Sanderson’s practice focuses around complex and high profile proceedings in the fields of criminal, regulatory and disciplinary law.

 Eleanor has acted in numerous confiscation hearings (both contested and resolved by negotiation) throughout the course of her criminal and fraud practice.
 She is a consultant editor for the Lloyds Law Reports on Financial Crime and commentates on the effect of recent Court of Appeal and Supreme Court decisions in this field.

-Eleanor has significant expertise in the field of Coronial Law having acted for a range of persons whose conduct has been called into question.
+Eleanor has significant expertise in the field of Coronial Law having acted for a range of individuals, companies, public authorities and investigating authorities in inquests, lasting from a single day, to a number of years.
+She has considerable experience of Article 2 inquests.

 Eleanor has acted for the defence in many serious and complex criminal trials since her call in 2005, prosecuted variously by SOCA, the SFO, the National Crime Agency and the CPS.
 They have included allegations of conspiracy to manufacture firearms, importation and supply of prohibited drugs, international counterfeiting conspiracy, multi-million pound fraud and money laundering, and allegations of perverting the course of justice on a grand scale.
 Eleanor has acted in cases where evidence of the alleged offences that span multiple jurisdictions and where mutual legal assistance has been sought from many different countries.